MBODM/golang-error-chains/README.md

 Everything else is commented in the source code and should be rather self-explanatory.
 The example is really simple and everyone should get it, just by reading the source code. 😉

 ### Requirements
-You need at least Go 1.13 (released September 2019)
+You need at least Go 1.13 (released September 2019), when the error-chains feature was added to golang.

 #### Have fun.